elearn site

 1.

-alternative energy fossil fuels sustainable
+fossil fuels sustainable alternative energy

 These days, people are interested in reducing their consumption of .
 They are looking at sources of to supply their power needs.
 People want sources that are do not cause pollution, and can be consistently depended on.